SK-011/hashes.org/README.md

 Lastly multiple threads poll this last queue and insert the passwords in a local MySQL database.

 # TO DO
-Dynamicaly generate the multiple insert threads and DB connection objects
+Dynamically generate the multiple insert threads and DB connection objects.